Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_ruby.md

 <img src="/assets/images/getting_started/application_api_key.png" />

 ## Step 4: Create a Token to secure a string
-Below we are making an HTTP POST to our  [Basis Theory Create a Token API](https://docs.basistheory.com/api-reference/#tokens-create-token), we will send a Token type of `token` ([find out more about our Tokens here](https://guides.basistheory.com/concepts/what-are-tokens/)) with a string of “foo”.
+To create a token, we need to send an HTTP POST request to the [`/tokens`](https://docs.basistheory.com/api-reference/#tokens-create-token) endpoint.
+In this guide, we will be using the `token` Token Type (you can read more about Tokens [here](https://guides.basistheory.com/concepts/what-are-tokens/)).

-Update the `BT-API-KEY` header with the API Key you created in Step 2:
+Update the `BT-API-KEY` header with the API Key you created in Step 3:

 ```ruby
 #Create a new Token